ceazele/ceazele.github.io/_pages/about.md

 I'm Lyle!
 I'm a junior at Stanford University studying economics and computer science theory.
 My main research interests are in market design and social and economic networks.
 I'm currently rotating with professor [Ramesh Johari](https://web.stanford.edu/~rjohari/) of the Stanford MS&E Department.

-In summer '25, I'll be interning at Microsoft Research New England!
+I'm an incoming intern at Microsoft Research New England in summer '25!
 I'll be mentored by [Markus Mobius](https://www.markusmobius.org/).